 The trailer axles are equipped with a Zerk grease fitting to allow lubrication of the wheel bearings without the need to disassemble the axle hub.
-Use only a high quality grease made specifically for lubrication of wheel bearings, such as Valvoline® W615 or equivalent.
+Use only a high quality grease made specifically for lubrication of wheel bearings, such as Valvoline W615 or equivalent.

 See Figure 4-2.
-Proceed as follows to lubricate the wheel bearings:
+To lubricate the wheel bearings: